After two years and uncountable losses and destruction, neither side can claim victory in the East.

-The Axis still flies the swastika from the towers of the Kremlin, and in the South, 6th Army finally captured Rostov, the “gate to the Caucaus”, after a swirling, gruesome campaign across the vast plains between Dnjepr and Don that lasted the better part of the year.
+The Axis still flies the swastika from the towers of the Kremlin, and their spearheads repeatedly cut the last rail line to Leningrad in summer.
+In the South, the Germans repeated last years successes on a smaller scale, repeatedly encircling and crushing large Soviet Armies.
+6th Army finally captured Rostov, the gate to the Caucaus, after a swirling, gruesome campaign across the vast plains between Dnjepr and Don that lasted the better part of the year.

-However, the Axis failed to reach its declared goal of cutting of Leningrad, Russias second largest city, starving it to death and thus securing its Finish ally.
-In Karelia, the Finns are fighting a desperate rearguard action, their divisions reduced to regiments, regiments to bataillions, the army ruined along with the burning wrecks of 19th Panzer XX sent to stop the Soviets.
-During Autumn, the Soviets drove back the Panzers from the last open rail line before the German infantry could close up, reestablished supply and secured the continued flow of reinforcements to the “cradle of the revolution.
-With the snow, newer, stronger tank formations arrived: The new tank corps armed with the T-34 rolling of the assembly lines in the Urals that now are back into production managed for the first time to take on a German Panzerkorps head on and force a retreat.
-Standing on Red Suqare in Moscow, the tanks and artillery of the First Guards Tank Army can already be heard, rumbling through the eastern and northern suburbs.
+However, the Axis failed to reach its declared campaign goal of cutting of Leningrad, Russias second largest city, starving it to death and thus securing its Finish ally.
+In frozen Karelia, the Finns are fighting a desperate rearguard action, their divisions reduced to regiments, regiments to bataillions, the army ruined along with the burning wrecks of 19th Panzer XX sent to stop the Soviets.
+During Autumn, the Soviets pried the Panzers from the last open rail line before the German infantry could close up, reestablished supply and secured the continued flow of reinforcements to the cradle of the revolution.
+Now, its winter, and the Soviets grow stronger: The new tank corps armed with the T-34 rolling of the assembly lines in the Urals that now are back into production managed for the first time to take on a German Panzerkorps head on and force a retreat.
+The Germans frantically equip their famed Panzer divisions with newer and better tanks, but there are never enough of them around.

 Ken Newall takes a look at his truly epic Scorced Earth report after two years of campaining: 1942 Game Commentary